tangodata/draft.tangoandchaos/source/pages/03/03_10_ascent.md

 ## One Hundred Years of Walking

-The first picture below shows how _Petroleo_ opened the embrace, and began to take large forward steps… but he is still hunched forward a bit, in the old style.
+The first picture below shows how _Petroleo_ opened the embrace, and began to take large forward steps ... but he is still hunched forward a bit, in the old style.
 The next picture shows Todaro.
 He has straightened up, and moved his shoulders back.
 He stands in the more upright posture used by modern stage dancers.
 The best stage performers today stay up, centered, and often separated, which gives them the balance and space necessary for athletic stage moves:

 ![](/3_pics/10ascent/image008.jpg)
 ![](/3_pics/10ascent/image029.jpg)